 Types of Default Risk Rating

-Lower the ratings higher the risk and vice versa.
-If the default risk is high the interest will be more than the normal interest to attract the customers to invest.
+The lower the ratings, the higher the risk, and vice versa.
+If the default risk is high, the interest will be more than the middle part to attract the customers to invest.
 It is bifurcated into two types of investment-grade and non-investment grade.

 #1 – Investment Grade

-Investment Grade is the type of rating given by credit rating agencies on the basis of performance of the company which determines the lower default risk and investors can opt for investment in the company.
+Investment Grade is the type of rating given by credit rating agencies based on the performance of the company, which determines the lower default risk, and investors can opt for investment in the company.
 Generally, the Ratings of AAA, AA, A, BBB are considered in the category of investment grade.

 #2 – Non-Investment Grade

-Non-Investment grade rating considered as high-risk securities and it shows that the chances of default are more.
+Non-Investment grade rating is considered high-risk securities, and it shows that the chances of default are more.
 Non-investment grade companies offer a higher rate of interest and lower purchasing prices due to their nature of risk.
 Sometimes non – investment-grade companies found it difficult to attract the customers to purchase the securities.
 The grade below BB by credit rating agencies indicates the non – investment grade.

 How to Reduce Default Risk?

 #1 – Offer High Rate of Interest